rachadele/cell_annotation_cortex.nf/README.md

 ```
 nextflow run main.nf -profile conda
 ```

+Parameters are configured in order of priority:
+1. Command line arguments
+2. `params.json`
+3. `nextflow.config`

+So, 1 will override 2 and 2 will override 3.

 Nextflow parameters begin with `-` (e.g. `-profile`; pipeline-specific parameters can be changed on the CLI with `--`).